-The CAASPP scores also showed that 43% of our 11th graders were meeting or exceeding standards.
-This was a 2-point decrease from the previous year, whereas most of our students come to us deficient in credits and skills and they score at the 7th grade level in reading.
-The student groups who were well below the All group were students with disabilities at 17% and Homeless at 33%.
-Our African American students scored at 50%.
-The low-income and Hispanic student groups were about the same as the All student group.
+The CAASPP scores also showed that 30% of our 11th graders were meeting or exceeding standards.
+This was a significant drop of -13.0% from last year and is below the expected outcome of 50%.
+Most of our students come to us deficient in credits and skills and they score at the 7th grade level in ELA.
+The student groups who were below the All-group were our low-income at 28%, Hispanic at 28% and homeless students at 25%.
+Above the All-student group were White at 50%.
+Our African American, Asian, White, English learners, foster youth, students with disabilities, and all other groups did not have enough student for a calculation.
+This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.